lgbt-foundation/whitepaper/pinkpaper.md

 ### Platforms under consideration

-Numerous blockchain platforms were analyzed.
+Numerous blockchain platforms were analyzed as part of the project.
 The following platforms were explored: Ethereum, Stellar, Waves, EOS, Simple Token, NEO, Tezos, Cardano and Rchain.
 Emphasis was placed on privacy and scalability of these platforms and the technology surrounding these considerations.

 We explored many interesting scaling solutions, such as Raiden, Sharding, Plasma, leased proof-of-stake and recursive snarks.
 We reviewed production timelines along with the technology underpinning these solutions.
 The Raiden network showed great promise for LGBT Tokens and it provided some degree of anonymity, which we discuss later.
 Platforms such as Stellar already show sufficient scalability, albeit at the cost of decentralization and functionality.